-In December, 1999, FDA issued an exemption from date marking for certain types of hard and semi-soft cheeses (http://www.fda.gov/Food/GuidanceRegulation/RetailFoodProtection/IndustryandR egulatoryAssistanceandTrainingResources/ucm113942.htm), based on the presence of several factors that may control the growth of Listeria These factors may include organic acids, preservatives, monocytogenes. competing microorganisms, pH, water activity, or salt concentration.
-The results of the risk assessment support this interpretation and therefore, hard and semi-soft cheeses each manufactured according to 21 CFR 133 are exempt from date marking.
+In December 1999, FDA issued an exemption from date marking for certain types of hard and semi-soft cheeses based on the presence of several factors that may control the growth of Listeria monocytogenes.
+These factors may include organic acids, preservatives, competing microorganisms, pH, water activity, or salt concentration.
+The results of the risk assessment support this interpretation and therefore, hard, and semi-soft cheeses each manufactured according to 21 CFR 133 are exempt from date marking.